Introduction

 Early recovery after a kidney transplant is often described through lab numbers, medication schedules, and clinic visits.
 Those medical markers are important, but they rarely capture how recovery actually feels for the patient living through it.

-For me, one quiet but meaningful milestone came during a routine follow-up appointment.
+For me, one such quiet but meaningful milestone came during a routine follow-up appointment.
 It was the day my surgical drain tube and ureteric stent were finally removed.

 As a kidney transplant recipient myself, I remember how these small devices shaped the first weeks of my recovery in ways I had not expected.